Low-Cost Internet: What Options Are Available for Affordable Internet Service?

 CenturyLink

 CenturyLink is one of the most accessible providers in the U.S. for service in rural areas.
-The DSL speeds generally don’t compete with cable and fiber providers.
-CenturyLink’s own fiber service is only marginally faster than DSL, but it’s a reliable (and sometimes the only) option for people who live far from a city.
+CenturyLink’s own fiber service is capable of delivering much faster, symmetrical speeds in select neighborhoods, but it’s a reliable (and sometimes the only) option for people who live far from a city.

 View CenturyLink internet deals.

-DSL service is available to the majority of the U.S. due to preexisting infrastructure, but Hughesnet satellite service has an even wider range.
-Hughesnet remains one of the top satellite providers despite slightly slower speeds.
+DSL service is available to the majority of the U.S. due to preexisting infrastructure, but HughesNet satellite service has an even wider range.
+HughesNet remains one of the top satellite providers despite slightly slower speeds.
+Their current plans offer speeds up to 100 Mbps and come with unlimited data (no hard caps), accommodating essential daily connectivity.

 Frequently Asked Questions About Low-Cost Internet